Government and press both ‘at rock bottom’, says Prince Harry

 Prince Harry has claimed that the UK government is at “rock bottom” in an extraordinary intervention into politics during his High Court case against a tabloid newspaper group.

-The Duke of Sussex used a witness statement in his case against Mirror Group Newspapers (MGN) over alleged phone hacking to lash out at the standard of British government and democracy.
+The Duke of Sussex used a remarkable 55-page witness statement in his case against Mirror Group Newspapers (MGN) over alleged phone hacking to lash out at the standards of British government and democracy.

-Harry blamed the tabloids for “inciting hatred and harassment” in his private life – claiming he was depicted as a “playboy prince”, a “thicko” and a “drug taker” when he was younger.

 Accusing the government of being too “scared” of the press, he said: “Our country is judged globally by the state of our press and our government – both of which I believe are at rock bottom.”

-Harry added: “Democracy fails when your press fails to scrutinise and hold the government accountable, and instead choose to get into bed with them so they can ensure the status quo.”
+Harry said: “Democracy fails when your press fails to scrutinise and hold the government accountable, and instead choose to get into bed with them so they can ensure the status quo.”

-He said the media was an “unbelievably dangerous place” in his remarkable 55-page, 25,000-word witness statement ahead of court appearance on Tuesday.

 It comes as Harry’s explosive witness statement also claimed: